ARMmbed/mbed-os/targets/TARGET_NORDIC/TARGET_NRF5x/README.md

 The assert handler is defined in mbed-os/features/FEATURE_BLE/targets/TARGET_NORDIC/TARGET_NRF5x/source/btle/btle.cpp : assert_nrf_callback() which forwards assert failures to thye mbed error() handler.

 #### Limitations

  * The UARTE hardware only supports 8-bit, None/Even parity, and 1 stop bit.
  * The asynchronous read and write implementation currently only support 255 byte transfers.
  * The EasyDMA hardware can only read from RAM, which means all Tx buffers must reside in RAM.
 If a Tx buffer residing in flash is passed to the asynchronous write function, the function will try to copy the Tx buffer to a temporary internal buffer and transmit the data from there.
  * It is not possible to do an asynchronous write from flash and receive non-asynchronously at the same time since the non-asynchronous receive buffer is being used as the temporary transmission buffer.
+ * The driver will flush the DMA buffer after a configurable timeout.
+During this process the UART will be halted and therefor unable to receive data.
+Hardware flow control should be enabled to avoid missing any data during this window.

 ## SoftDevice